 SHORTER BIO:

 I’m a composer, performer and organiser originally from Yorkshire (UK), currently living and working in Copenhagen (DK).
 I often work at an intersection between music for instruments and voices; electronic sound; text; video; and performance.
-My music regularly engages with a re-contextualisation of everyday sounds, objects, and automatic, repetitive behaviours to reveal the latently musical in the banal.
+My music regularly engages with a re-contextualisation of everyday sounds, objects, and automatic, repetitive behaviours to reveal the latently musical in the familiar or even mundane.

 Recent pieces have involved, amongst other things, documentary techniques; audience participation; repetition; music-theatre; hold-music; gamification and quotation.

-My music has been programmed at festivals such as: SPOR Festival (DK); Darmstädter Ferienkurse (DE); Huddersfield Contemporary Music Festival (UK); Matera Intermedia (IT); St Magnus International Festival (UK); Visiones Sonoras (MX); MINU_festival_for_expanded_music (DK); EviMus (DE); Sound-Image (UK).
+My music has been programmed at festivals such as: SPOR Festival (DK); Darmstädter Ferienkurse (DE); Huddersfield Contemporary Music Festival (UK); Gaudeamus (NL); Warsaw Autumn (PL); TRANSIT (BE); Matera Intermedia (IT); New Music Dublin (IE); MINU_festival_for_expanded_music (DK); Ung Nordisk Musik 2022 (IS); The Cumnock Tryst (UK); Visiones Sonoras (MX); SPOT Festival (DK)

-I am a member of composer-performer group Current Resonance, regularly contributing to meticulously curated intermedial events.
-I am also the chairperson for Aarhus Unge Tonekunstnere and was the treasurer of Ung Nordisk Musik Danmark between 2023-2024.
+Alongside Joss Smith, I am the co-artistic leader of the new, Copenhagen-based ensemble Ear Transplant, which launches in January 2026.
+I was a member of composer-performer group Current Resonance, regularly contributing to meticulously curated intermedial events between 2021 and 2025.
+I am also the chairperson for Aarhus Unge Tonekunstnere and was a board member and subsequently the treasurer of Ung Nordisk Musik Danmark between 2022-2024.

 As of 2024, I teach composition at Sankt Annæ Gymnasium (MGK) in Copenhagen.